 Most furniture contains formaldehyde and flame retardants.
 Both are known carcinogens plus a host of other health risks like endocrine disruptors and neurological disorders.
 Formaldehyde can be found in the particle board core of the furniture and flame retardants are applied to the upholstery to make them less flammable.
 Look for furniture that is made of solid wood to avoid particle board or furniture that is made of formaldehyde free particle board.

 Finding solid wood furniture can be quite expensive.
 IKEA is a great source for inexpensive less toxic furnishings.
 They claim to use the strictest health and safety requirements whenever practical.
 They also phased out flame retardants in 2015.
 Other companies like Pottery Barn and Crate and Barrel have also phased out flame retardants on their couch products.
+Check out my separate post on non-toxic furniture HERE.

 Traditional wax candles are made from paraffin wax, a petroleum by-product.
 Chemicals are released when burned, filling your air with toxins.
 And if that’s not enough, the scented candles are typically synthetic fragrances, which add more toxins to the air.
 This is a very helpful article from Wellness Mama explaining just how terrible traditional candles are for our health.